ReportsEPM Buyer's Guide

 2.6 Write the Demo Script Now

-You'll give this script to every vendor and insist they follow it.
-This flips the power dynamic: they're now performing your process, not their theater.
+You will give this script to every vendor and insist they follow it.
+This flips the power dynamic: they are now performing your process, not their theater.

 Explicitly list future requirements: